kinecosystem/kin-core-ios/README.md

 - `func sendTransaction(to: String, kin: Double, passphrase: String) throws -> TransactionId`: Sends a specific amount to an account's address, given the passphrase.
 Throws an error in case the passphrase is wrong.
 Returns the transaction ID. **Currently returns a hardcoded value of `MockTransactionId`**

+## Error handling

+`KinSDK` wraps errors in an operation-specific error for each method of `KinAccount`.
+The underlying error is the actual cause of failure.

+### Common errors

+`StellarError.missingAccount`: The account does not exist on the Stellar network.
+You must create the account by issuing a `CREATE_ACCOUNT` operation with `KinAccount.publicAddress` as the destination.
+This is done using an app-specific service, and is outside the scope of this SDK.

+`StellarError.missingBalance`: For an account to receive KIN, it must trust the KIN Issuer.
+Call `KinAccount.activate()` to perform this operation.

 ## Contributing

 Please review our [CONTRIBUTING.md](CONTRIBUTING.md) guide before opening issues and pull requests.